 The overwhelming majority of student grievances received by MSLAW fall into three general categories: requests for tuition refunds after the time for a refund has elapsed, requests for changes in grades, and disciplinary complaints.
-With respect to tuition refunds and changes in grades, MSLAW's policies and procedures are stated in the Course Catalog or https://www.mslaw.edu/wp-content/uploads/2021/02/S2021-Catalog.pdf With respect to disciplinary matters arising under the Honor Code and rules and regulations printed in the catalog, MSLAW treats violations of its Honor Code very seriously as violation of that Code reflects upon your character and fitness to act as an attorney.
+With respect to tuition refunds and changes in grades, MSLAW's policies and procedures are stated in the student guidebook.
+With respect to disciplinary matters arising under the Honor Code and rules and regulations printed in the student guidebook, MSLAW treats violations of its Student Honor Code very seriously as violation of that Code reflects upon your character and fitness to act as an attorney.
 MSLAW also occasionally receives grievances from students concerning other school related matters, such as parking, class cancellations due to weather conditions, or noise in the portion of the library where students are allowed to talk quietly.
 MSLAW encourages its students to speak informally to MSLAW's Dean, or an Assistant Dean about such matters, and the official spoken to will informally take steps he or she deems necessary, if any.

-If a student wishes to state a grievance formally: The student shall submit a signed complaint to Dean Kaldis detailing the student's concerns.
+If a student wishes to state a grievance formally: The student should submit a complaint to Assistant Dean Kaldis detailing the student's concerns.
 The Dean will then take any appropriate action as she deems necessary to address the grievance.
-In the event the student is dissatisfied with the outcome of Dean Kaldis' investigation and actions, the student may seek further review of the problem by subsequently filing the complaint with Dean Coyne's office.
-Dean Coyne can be reached at Coyne@mslaw.edu MSLAW also provides current and prospective remote learning students with contact information for filing complaints.
+In the event the student is dissatisfied with the outcome of Assistant Dean Kaldis' investigation and actions, the student may seek further review of the problem by subsequently filing the complaint with Dean Coyne's office.
+Dean Coyne can be reached at Coyne@mslaw.edu.
 Students who desire to resolve a grievance should submit a complaint following the complaint procedures outlined.
 If you have any questions or wish to file a complaint, please contact the Dean of Students' Office, Dean Kaldis who can be reached at Pota@mslaw.edu.